MyEtherWallet/knowledge-base/source/_posts/migration/moving-from-exchange-to-mew.md

 What we DO offer is freedom and a true sense of security.
 You gain complete control over your finances and information.
 You have the security of knowing that even if MEW shut down, you could still access your funds with a number of other decentralized ETH wallet platforms, or even directly on the blockchain itself.
 You are the only one with your information, and if MEW gets hacked, it won’t affect you.
 Because your funds and usage are not stored in MEW.
 They are on the blockchain, and you access them anonymously.

-Once you’ve made the distinction, you’ll be ready to [create your MEW wallet]().
-Before you do that, though, we suggest you read through our [‘Getting Started’]() category.
+Once you’ve made the distinction, you’ll be ready to [create your MEW wallet][create].
+Before you do that, though, we suggest you read through our [‘Getting Started’][getstart] category.
 It contains all the knowledge you need to begin your crypto journey with confidence.

 ### Bon voyage!

+[MEWdifferent]: /posts/getting-started/difference-between-mew-and-exchange/
+[create]: /posts/getting-started/how-to-create-a-wallet/
+[getstart]: /posts/getting-started/